6th Guards Air and Air Defence Forces Army: Russian Air Force

 The Army was reformed within the Russian Air Force on June 1, 1998, from the 76th Air Army of the VVS and the 6th Independent Air Defence Army, both headquartered in Saint Petersburg.
 Its new title was the 6th Army of Air Forces and Air Defence.
 The 6th Army had responsibility for the Leningrad Military District.
 General Lieutenant Gennady A. Torbov was appointed commander of the army by a presidential decree of April 6, 2000.
 He replaced Lt-Gen Anatoly Basov, who retired due to age.
 Its commanding officer was General Lieutenant Vladimir Sviridov from June 2005 until at least 2007.

 Economic stringency and the reduction of the threat led to drastic cuts in the formation, as previously the 6th and 10th Independent Air Defence Armies, which covered the area, had twelve fighter regiments between them.
 10th Independent Air Defence Army appears to have disbanded on December 1, 1994.
 The 518th Fighter Aviation Regiment at Talagi Airport disbanded in 1998.
 The 174th and 470th Guards Fighter Aviation Regiments, at Monchegorsk and Afrikanda air base, both disbanded on September 1, 2001.
 There was also formerly the 72nd Fighter Regiment at Amderma and the 641st Fighter Aviation Regiment at Rogachevo (Sukhoi Su-27s).

-On September 13, 2005, the army was awarded the honorific Leningrad in honor of the actions of its predecessor units in the Siege of Leningrad.